I. ACADEMIC FOUNDATION FOR GENETIC COUNSELLING

 B. PRENATAL DIAGNOSIS

-SUPERVISION: Isabelle DeBie, MD, PhD, Maria Lalous, MSc, Marilyn Richard, MSc, David Rosenblatt, MD, Laura Russell, MD, others as appropriate
+SUPERVISION: Isabelle DeBie, MD, PhD, Karen Canales, MSc, Janine El-Helou, MSc, Maria Lalous, MSc, Bettina Mucha-Le Ny, MD, Marilyn Richard, MSc, David Rosenblatt, MD, Laura Russell, MD, others as appropriate

 1. Overall goals of training in the prenatal diagnosis clinic are: